jthaller/jthaller.github.io/_posts/2020-11-09-decisionTrees.md

 S = k \ln{\Omega}
 $$

-where k is Boltzmann's constant and $\Omega$ is the number of unique configurations of the system.
+where k is Boltzmann's constant and $$\Omega$$ is the number of unique configurations of the system.
 For example, for 10 unique cards, there are $\Omega = 10!$ configurations.
 In computer science, however, we define entropy in the same form, but with different, relevant parameters:

 $$
 S\left[\text{Node Split 1}\right] = -\sum_{i=1}^n p_i \log{p_i}
 $$

 I've switched from ln to log, but I mean the same for both.
 I'm switching from physics to CS convention.
-Here, $p_i$ is the fraction of a given label for the tree split.
-Let's give a concrete example by talking about Guess Who $\copyright$.
+Here, $$p_i$$ is the fraction of a given label for the tree split.
+Let's give a concrete example by talking about Guess Who $$\copyright$$.

 ## Guess Who